 When looking for funding, most people immediately think of getting a bank loan.
 But it can be tough to get a loan for a new business, since you won’t have any credit history.
 It can also be tough to get a small loan; banks often have minimum loan amounts so they can focus their resources on bigger, more profitable loans.
 In addition to all that, small business bank lending is down 20% in recent years due to increased regulation and financial turmoil.

 Geri Aglipay from the Small Business Majority, a small business education and advocacy organization, notes that the problem is even more severe for women- and minority-owned businesses.
 Generally, she explains, these businesses start out with less capital.
 They’re less likely to be approved for bank loans and when they are approved, it’s for smaller amounts.
 Because of those limitations, they’re more vulnerable to predatory lending.
 So, where can women and minority business owners go to get the capital they need?
-Aglipay shares some alternative funding sources for women-owned small business.
+Aglipay shares some alternative funding sources for women-owned small businesses.
 These potential sources include:

 - Family and friends